Dr. Ramya Kumar

 • Senior Lecturer (Gr II), Department of Community and Family Medicine, University of Jaffna (August 2021-present)

-• Assistant Secretary, Ethics Review Committee, Faculty of Medicine, University of Jaffna (2020-present)
+• Student Counsellor, Faculty of Medicine, University of Jaffna (2024)

-• Coordinator, Mentor Programme, Faculty of Medicine, University of Jaffna (2021-present)
+• Coordinator, Personal and Professional Development Stream, Faculty of Medicine, University of Jaffna (2024-present)

-• Coordinator, Journal Clubs, Evidence-Based Research and Practice Module, Faculty of Medicine, University of Jaffna (2021-present)
+• Coordinator, Mentor Programme, Faculty of Medicine, University of Jaffna (2024-present)

 • Committee Member, Student Welfare and Wellbeing Committee, Faculty of Medicine, University of Jaffna (2020-present)